openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_x509.json}}

-Note that to use identification and authentication based on X.509, clients MUST be confidential clients, which is not always the case for the native app clients.
+`train`: The client id is an identifier that needs to be interpreted according to the rules of the TRAIN [@TRAIN] trust management mechanism.
+The client MUST send a parameter `trust_framework_operator` with the respective request, which identifies the operator of network the client claims to be a member of.

-`train`: The client id is an identifier from the `TRAIN` network.
-The client MUST send a parameter `trust_framework_operator` with the respective request.
+Note that to use `client_id_format` values `oidc_federation_entity_id`, `did` and `x509_dn`, Verifiers MUST be confidential clients.
+This might require changes to the technical design of native apps as such apps are typically public clients.

-Other specification can define further values for the `client_id_format` parameter.
+Other specifications can define further values for the `client_id_format` parameter.

 # Response {#response}